How to install Team Password Manager

 - CONFIG_USERNAME: username to access the database server and the database created in step 2.

 - CONFIG_PASSWORD: the password for the username.
+There needs to be a password, a blank one is not valid.

 - CONFIG_DATABASE: the name of the database created in step 2.